 Blackstone River and Canal Heritage State Park

 Next up is Blackstone River and Canal Heritage State Park, which is located in Uxbridge.
-This state park is one that’s not typically visited as much, but that doesn’t mean that it should be overlooked!
+This MA state park is more on the underrated side, but that doesn’t mean that it should be overlooked!

 This state park is also about 1000 acres of land.
 Throughout the park, you can find tons of fun trails for both biking and hiking and even a lake where you can go canoeing or fishing when the weather is warm.